What services does AYC provide for young people?

 AYC also has a full time counsellor who is available by appointment.
 Sometimes young people and their families need some help outside the family to cope with the difficulties that are part of life.
 We provide a confidential and professional service to support young people and their families.
 We can work individually with young people, their families or with groups of young people or their families.

 This is a free service and anyone can make a referral to the AYC Counsellor.
-You can download our referral form here or alternatively, the referral can be emailed to firstname.lastname@example.org.
+You can download our referral form here .
+The referral can be emailed to firstname.lastname@example.org.
 Please feel free to email or call us on 02 9749 2321 with any other queries relating to the referral process or the services provided.

 The counsellor works face to face with clients, using a client centred and culturally appropriate approach with a wide range of interventions and therapies that is suitable to each individual and their background.
 Counselling is provided to young people aged 12-24 and/ or their parents who are living in the Auburn and surrounding areas.

-We also provide support, information and referrals to families in the Auburn area such as parenting classes, setting routines, dealing with challenging children, and liaising with departments like Centrelink, housing and FACS.
+We also provide support, information and referrals to families in the Auburn area such as parenting classes, setting routines, dealing with challenging children, and liaising with departments like Centrelink, housing and DCJ.

 AYC also provide psycho-educational interactive workshops to the students which can help raise awareness, self-improvement and strengthen community responsibility.
 A number of programs have been successfully delivered to schools in the Western Sydney Area which include conflict resolution, stress management, self-esteem and anger management however we can also tailor a workshop to the requirements of your students.
 AYC uses several presentation styles to actively involve young people, including youth-led small group activities; peer-to-peer learning and art, music and drama workshops.
 We can also provide support services for families in how to best engage with their adolescent children.
 Continuous support is always offered.